processism/processism.github.io/introduction-to-processism.md

 layout: default
 title: Introduction to Processism
 nav_order: 2
-description: Understanding reality as patterns of process rather than collections of things
+description: Understanding reality as patterns of process rather than collections of things.
+Learn how three fundamental patterns explain themselves and their discovery.
+keywords: process thinking, entity thinking, whirlpool metaphor, consciousness, patterns
 permalink: /introduction-to-processism
 navigation: |
   *This page introduces the core concepts through simple examples.
 Best suited for all readers.*